aertslab/scenicplus/docs/tutorials.rst

 For getting started with SCENIC+, we recommend this tutorial covering the entire SCENIC+ workflow including preprocessing steps.
 For this tutorial we make use of the 3k PBMCs multiome dataset publicly available from 10x Genomics.
-We'll cover scRNA-seq and scATAC-seq preprocessing, topic modeling, motif enrichment analysis, running SCENIC+ and basic downsream analysis.
+We'll cover scRNA-seq and scATAC-seq preprocessing, topic modelling, motif enrichment analysis, running SCENIC+ and basic downstream analysis.

 Get started by clicking :ref:`here <Tutorial: 10x multiome pbmc>` 👈